alyraffauf/aly.codes/content/blog/2025-05-18-mildly-better-nix-deployments.md

 - Automatic rollbacks (not feasible in this design).
 - Parallel deployments (probably not worth it).
-- Deploying any Nix profile outside `nixosConfigurations`.
+- Any Nix profile that isn't a nixosConfiguration specifically.
 - Split deployments (tags, groups, etc.).

 If you need any of these features, you're likely better off with an existing solution.
 That said, I have a couple of improvements in mind: